isabdch/random-color-palette-generator/README.md

 - ### JavaScript

-  To give real interactivity to the whole website.
   I used multiple events and functions to create the palette, give it all its respective colors accordingly to the type of color and its own HEX codes.
 Beyond that, I also added a function that makes it possible to choose the palette range.

 ## Status